Why did I get a message saying I sent spam?

 This can be quite alarming — it makes it seem that someone is using your account without your knowledge.

-However, the spammer almost certainly did not send the message through your account or our servers, and he has no access to your account or e-mail.
+However, the spammer probably did not send the message through your account or our servers, and he has no access to your account or email, especially if you’ve changed your email password.

-Instead, the spammer simply forged your address as the return address of a message he sent through unrelated servers.
+Instead, the spammer likely just “forged” your address as the return address of a message he sent through unrelated servers.

 On this page: